minnojs/simple-minno-server/readme.md

 ```

 You can see an [example study](study) in this repository.
+You can use it as a template for your own studies.

 The results of the study will be saved into the `results` directory.
 The results for each user will be saved into a csv file named according to their ID (the file names should look something like `7ae528f2a86c448a888fb7e4dfbb6d2c11158d97.csv`).